-The following points are status updates from the CCC closely related to the Climate Action Plan themes.
+The following points are status updates from the CCC closely related to the CAP themes.
 It outlines the current positive progress made but also the gaps where further action is needed from central government in order to decarbonise the UK.
 These will need to continue to be included within lobbying efforts, in collaboration with other local authorities amongst others:

 - Surface transport the CCC suggests clear progress has been made in the sales of electric cars, although electric van sales are lagging behind.
 However, car travel rebounded much more quickly and completely following the lifting of lockdown restrictions than public transport did, and van and heavy goods vehicle (HGV) traffic rebounded to above pre-pandemic levels.
 Development of charging infrastructure for electric vehicles is not making fast enough progress. - Buildings Rates of improvement in energy efficiency continue to be well below the necessary level, as they have been over the last decade.
 Central government proposes to scale up the market for heat pumps over the 2020s to achieve at least 600,000 installations a year, up from around 54,000 in 2021.
 Indicators of supply chain build-up will be needed to track whether this is progressing as planned.
 Additional limitations are the cost of retrofitting, mainly weighted towards the homeowner and the potential difficulties of retrofitting in older properties, including those listed or in conservation areas. - Electricity supply Deployment of renewable electricity capacity, especially offshore wind, has been strong.
 Additional renewables and nuclear power are needed to meet the 2035 national grid decarbonisation goals.
-Further work will follow from the CCC to define an Energy Security Strategy on how this can be achieved.